Polyurethane Market Analysis by Mordor Intelligence

 Asia-Pacific generated 46% of polyurethane market revenue in 2024, with China acting as both production nucleus and consumption powerhouse.
 Local leaders such as Wanhua aggressively scale MDI and polyol capacity, while India’s USD 87 billion petrochemical pipeline amplifies regional feedstock security and derivative growth.
 Public and private construction booms, paired with rapid motorization, ensure the region retains the highest 6.01% CAGR through 2030.

 North America follows with a mature yet innovative market.
 The United States leans on high R-value insulation for residential retrofits and pursues circular-grade automotive seating foams to meet corporate environmental targets.
 Policy moves—such as the 2025 antidumping investigation on Chinese MDI—reshape sourcing strategies and encourage domestic capacity investments.
-Canada’s net-zero building agenda further anchors steady regional demand.
+Canada’s net-zero building agenda further anchors steady regional demand, reinforcing the momentum in polyurethane industry.

 Europe’s polyurethane market is shaped by stringent chemical regulations.
 The looming PFAS restriction compels wide-ranging formulation revisions, favoring suppliers with advanced additive R&D and rapid regulatory compliance processes.
 At the same time, green public-procurement criteria reward low-VOC and low-carbon products, nudging manufacturers toward biomass-balanced and CO₂-modified grades.